All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Is vomiting a sign that the medication isn't right for me?

 Not necessarily.
 Some vomiting during dose titration is common and often resolves.
-However, if you're vomiting frequently at every dose level despite slow titration, eating adjustments, and anti-nausea strategies, your provider may recommend trying a different medication.
+But if you're vomiting frequently at every dose level despite slow titration, eating adjustments, and anti-nausea strategies, your provider may recommend trying a different medication.
 Everyone responds differently.

 Can vomiting reduce the effectiveness of my GLP-1 injection?